annieliu10/Outreach-Assistant-/README.md

 - As a user, I want to be able to book sales meetings and know which meetings are least spaced out so that I can change booking times.
 - As a user, I want to be able to update the company status if they are contacted or followed up.
+- As a user, I want to be able to save my company lists to file
+- As a user, I want to be able to be able to load my company lists from file